Illinois Broker Pre-Licensing IL Real Estate License FAQs

 - Be sponsored by a managing broker

-How can I determine how many Continuing Education (CE) hours I have?
+How can I determine how many continuing education (CE) credits I have in Illinois?